Crime

 The former Pierce County elementary school teacher convicted of inappropriately touching four students was sentenced Friday to 66 years to life in prison.

-Jordan Roy Henderson, 36, was convicted by a jury of 12 counts of first-degree child molestation in January.
+Jordan Roy Henderson, 36, was found guilty by a jury of 12 counts of first-degree child molestation in January, with an aggravating factor that he used his position of trust to facilitate the crimes.
 He was teaching at Evergreen Elementary School near Lakebay when a Sheriff’s Office investigation into allegations reported by students was announced in 2024.

-At trial, four girls who were students in Henderson’s 4th and or 5th grade class testified that the teacher sexually assaulted them.
-According to prosecutors’ sentencing memorandum, they described times in the classroom where Henderson touched their butts, vaginal areas or breasts.
+At trial, four girls who were students in Henderson’s 4th and/or 5th grade class testified that the teacher sexually assaulted them.
+According to prosecutors’ sentencing memorandum, the girls described times in the classroom where Henderson touched their butts, vaginal areas or breasts.
 One student said she felt Henderson’s erect penis on her back when he embraced her from behind.

 Henderson testified in his defense, denying that he ever touched the girls sexually or that he had any child sit on his lap.

 At sentencing Friday in Pierce County Superior Court, the mothers of two victims urged Judge Alicia Burton to impose a maximum sentence.
-They described how Henderson’s actions were still affecting their children’s mental health and trust in teachers.
+They described how Henderson’s actions still affected their children’s mental health and trust in teachers.

-“He can’t be trusted,” the mother said of Henderson in court.
+“He can’t be trusted,” the mother said in court.
 “I once trusted him, only for him to molest my daughter and steal her innocence.”

 Burton ordered Henderson to serve high-end sentences for offenses committed against each of his four victims.
 He will serve those punishments consecutively.
 Because he was convicted of sex offenses, Henderson will register as a sex offender for life, and the state’s Indeterminate Sentence Review Board will decide when or if he is released.